8 Squarespace SEO Tips You May Have Missed

 But sometimes you really just want an actual caption for an image.
 And a caption is not really a description of an image, is it?
 It’s more of a commentary.
 But a description is what alt text is supposed to be.
 So what are you supposed to do?

-Squarespace has a history of doubling up functions like this.
+Squarespace has an unfortunate history of doubling up functions like this.
 It used to use its so-called Page Descriptions for meta descriptions, which was one of the main problems with doing SEO for Squarespace, until they fixed it.
 In this case, the doubling up of functions for captions remains a problem.

 For now, you just need to consider how off-base your caption will be as alt text, keeping in mind that alt text is a ranking factor, but a relatively small one.
+I’m not worried about the alt text for the cat picture you see here sinking the rankings for this post.

-Read more about this issue in my article on problems with Squarespace SEO.
+You can read more about this issue in my article on problems with Squarespace SEO.

 3. Use Squarespace’s Newer Image Blocks With Care